AMNS/Nightingale/README.md

 `Nightingale.app/Contents/MacOS/Nightingale`

-The latter is helpful, since stderr/out will be printed to the command line.
+The latter is somewhat helpful, since stderr/out will be printed to the command line.
+But either way, logging information will be written to system.log, which can be viewed with the Console utility.

+NB: The same logging information will appear in system.log even when a normal (non-debug) build of Nightingale is run in the standard way, via opening the icon in the Finder.